HYCO: Hybrid-Cooperative Learning for Data-Driven PDE Modeling: State of the Art

 To combine the complementary strengths of both paradigms, hybrid models have been introduced.
 The idea is simple: whenever some physical knowledge is available, one should exploit it to guide the learning process.
 This approach has gained substantial attention in recent years, especially in scientific machine learning, where data is expensive and often sparse \cite{BPK, RGQ}.

 A well-known example is Physics-Informed Neural Networks (PINNs) \cite{RPK}, where the loss function penalizes not only the distance from the data but also from satisfying a known differential equation.
+For inverse and parameter-identification problems specifically, self-adaptive variants such as SA-PINN \cite{SAPINN} reweight the collocation loss to concentrate on high-residual regions, improving on vanilla PINNs at the cost of an additional adversarial weight update.
 Other approaches include Sparse Identification of Nonlinear Dynamics (SINDy), Neural Operators \cite{KLLABSA}, or Latent Dynamics Models \cite{RPSDQ}, which integrate physics either explicitly or in latent space representations.
 All these methods rely on one crucial assumption: an ansatz for the underlying physical law is available and can be enforced during training.

 These strategies seek to find a compromise between model expressivity and structure, producing a single model that reflects both physical prior and data fit.
 However, enforcing hard constraints on the model may overly restrict its flexibility, especially when the physical knowledge is partial or noisy.